7erduk/tor/README.md

 # Tor
 This is a pure Python Tor protocol implementation.
 This is my research of tor, hidden servers and play with him.

+You can do:
+- make circs from 2 to whant you want
+- resolve domain
+- connect to hidden servers

 ## Dependencies

 - Python 2.7